TheTransitClock/DetourDetective/README.md

 - `-A 5` sets the on-route threshold to 5.
 - `-B 15` sets the off-route threshold to 15.
 - `-S 20` sets the distance threshold.
+- `-W Yes` Agrees that we want the vehicle positions between the first stop time to the last stop time.

 Output